shanemcw/homebridge-amazondash-MAC/README.md

 ### Requiring a token

 To require a token to push buttons virtually via the web API, specify the token string in "Web API Token" via `Settings`.
 If "Web API Token" is blank, a token will not be required.
+The allowable characters for a token is restricted to be URL path-safe.

 When using a token, insert it as the first element of the URL path, following host and port.
 Example: